-What counts as an ‘invasion,’ or as ‘lethal aid’?
+What counts as an ‘invasion’ or as ‘lethal aid’?
 Here’s what some terms from the Russia-Ukraine crisis really mean.

 Shelling is a feature of life in eastern Ukraine.
 It refers to the shooting of a projectile — or shell — which contains an explosive, incendiary or chemical filling, usually fired by artillery.
 The Ukrainian military has also reported separatists firing mortar and grenade launchers along the front.

-The Ukrainian Armed Forces said Saturday that shelling in the government-controlled side of the region had increased “tenfold” since last Thursday.
+The Ukrainian armed forces said Saturday that shelling in the government-controlled side of the region had increased “tenfold” since last Thursday.
 Artillery shells hit a kindergarten there last week.
 On the other side of the line of control, in the separatist enclave in Donetsk, the scars of previous bouts of shelling linger.

 In Ukraine’s war-weary east, intensifying shelling and battered homes signal attempts at provocation by Russia